• Skip to primary navigation

 “The initial success of the BATS-D radios in the field proves this capability to be a true game-changer in military communications,” said Andy Kessler, VP and Business Area Director, Next Generation Tactical Data Links business, Viasat.
 “We’ve seen tremendous interest to extend the use of the BATS-D radios to new applications and expanded concepts of operation that address specific needs and capability gaps of U.S. and international FVEY armed forces.
 The availability of BATS-D for GPF and FVEY partner nations will empower more warfighters with secure, interoperable, digitally-aided communications, which ultimately translates into significantly enhanced situational awareness and improved mission coordination across the multi-domain battlespace.”

-Filed Under: Comms, Military
+Filed Under: Military & Defense, Satellite Communications

 Primary Sidebar